Muhammadatif153700/Muhammadatif153700/README.md

 ## 🎓 EduConnect

-An educational web-based project designed around an online learning and educational environment.
+A web-based educational project designed around an online learning and educational environment.

 **Technology:** `HTML`